Ultima Vez Modificado: 12 de diciembre del 2013

 Hospice care is recognized as a specialized modality of care for the terminally ill.
-It is based on a philosophy of care.
+It is not a place, but a philosophy of care.
 Hospice care can take place in a home, a hospital or a long term care facility, such as a nursing home.
 Over the past few decades, with the resurgence of home-based care, patients and families are choosing to remain in the familiar surrounding near to loved ones who provide care and comfort.
 However, many of those eligible for hospice care reside in nursing homes or long term care facilities.

-Penn Wissahickon Hospice provides services to residents of long term care facilities when that facility is considered the eligible individual's home residence.
+Hospice agencies provide services to residents of long term care facilities when that facility is considered the patient's home residence.
 The hospice and the nursing facility agree upon a coordinated plan of care that reflects the hospice philosophy of enhancing quality of life thorough expert pain and symptom management.

-Penn Wissahickon Hospice provides an interdisciplinary team approach to support and enhance end-of-life care provided in the nursing facility.
+Hospice care provides an interdisciplinary team approach to support and enhance end-of-life care provided in the nursing facility.
 The team works closely with the patient's own physician.
-It consists of a medical director, a registered nurse, a social worker, a chaplain, a volunteer, a home health aide, a pharmacist, and if needed, therapists.
-All aspects of care related to the hospice diagnosis are covered including:
+Hospice teams consist of a medical director, registered nurse, social worker, chaplain, volunteer, home health aide, pharmacist, and if needed, therapists.
+All aspects of care related to the hospice diagnosis are covered by insurance, including:

 The facility staff is in a unique role of functioning as the patient's own extended family and also as a member of the hospice team.
-Hospice bereavement services are extended to the family and staff who cared for the patient, after the patient's death.
+Bereavement support is typically offered to the family and staff who cared for the patient, after the patient's death.